 The NHL officially took over Michigan Stadium on Thursday with the arrival of the NHL Winter Classic Ice Truck presented by York.

-The truck was accompanied into Ann Arbor by retired Red Wing Tomas Holmstrom, who will be taking part in the Alumni Showdown at Comerica Park on Dec.
+The truck was accompanied into Ann Arbor by retired Red Wings forward Tomas Holmstrom, who will be taking part in the Alumni Showdown at Comerica Park on Dec.
 31

 "It's going to be fun," said Holmstrom, who retired after the 2011-12 season.
 "This is going to be the first game since I retired.
 I have to stop eating and get back in shape."

 Construction of the rink began on Dec.
 2, and the ice truck will begin creating the ice for the Winter Classic next week.
-The 2014 Bridgestone NHL Winter Classic between the Toronto Maple Leafs and Detroit Red Wings will be played on Jan.
+The 2014 Bridgestone NHL Winter Classic between the Toronto Maple Leafs and Red Wings will be played on Jan.
 1 (1 p.m.
-ET: NBC, CBC, RDS).
+EST: NBC, CBC, RDS).